tnyaguire/survivor-api/README.md

 # ROBOT Apocalypse REST API

-This application was developed to demonstrate Spring Boot with MySQL with simple API.
+This application was built in the midst of a Robot apocalypse to track robots and survivors.

 ## Technologies